bmorris3/arcesetc/docs/paper.md

 requested.

-At present, the stellar spectral types included in the ``arcesetc`` library span from late F to early M stars on the main sequence, and one each of an O, B, and Wolf-Rayet star.
+At present, the stellar spectral types included in the ``arcesetc`` library span from late F to early M stars on the main sequence, a variety of M giants, and one each of an O, B, and Wolf-Rayet star.
 Contributions from the community are welcome to expand the library to include other spectral types.

 ``arcesetc`` was built from the Astropy package-template, and thus includes self-building documentation and continuous integration [@astropy:2018].

 # Acknowledgements

-We acknowledge guidance from Suzanne L. Hawley and Emily Levesque, and the invaluable framework and dev team behind the astropy package-template.
+We acknowledge guidance from Suzanne L. Hawley, and the invaluable framework and dev team behind the astropy package-template.

 # References